Active aerosols: Introduction

-In this Letter, we report the experimental dynamics and control of ensembles of gold nanorods suspended in air by varying the magnitude and frequency of externally applied electric fields, thereby demonstrating an active aerosol.
-We utilize active aerosols to establish the concept of \emph{component-less optics} using three illustrative paradigms to traditional optics: (i) The isotropic response of the aerosol behaves as a stop-band filter, absorbing discrete wavelength bands. (ii) A light valve response is shown by controlling the orientational order of the nanorods in air with electric fields, temporally opening or closing spectral bands and polarization states. (iii) The spatial distribution of the aerosolized nanorods was varied by electrophoretic force, providing a mechanism to tailor the gradient-index profile within the aerosol.
+In this paper, we propose and demonstrate an active aerosol by controlling ensembles of gold nanorods suspended in air by varying magnitude and frequency of an externally applied electric field (Fig. 1).
+We utilize active aerosols to establish the concept of component-less optics using three illustrative paradigms to traditional optics: (i) The isotropic response of the aerosol behaves as a stop-band filter, absorbing discrete wavelength bands. (ii) A light valve response is shown by directing the orientational order of the nanorods in air with electric fields, temporally opening or closing spectral bands and polarization states. (iii) The spatial distribution of the aerosolized nanorods was varied by electrophoretic force, providing a mechanism to tailor the gradient-index profile within the aerosol.